darrenburgess/Accounts-Modular-User-Accounts-Management-for-FileMaker/README.md

 Again, modifying scripts in the private folders or any script parameters is a POOR LIFE DECISION.
 All script modification happens to scripts in the PUBLIC folders.
 Don't modify script parameters.

+Important: Once you integrate the module, avoid modifying accounts in any of the managed files using the FileMaker security dialogs.
+Doing so can create lack of parity between the actual accounts and the account records, causing errors in the module.
+After integration try to only use the module to manage accounts.

 ###Initial Set Up
 1. I pity the fool that that don't make no back up!
 2. Decide which file in your solution is the 'Master'.
 This will generally be the UI file in a separated solution.